Call for Proposals

 - The POD Network cannot pay overhead, indirect costs, or facilities and administrative costs.

-- We also ask for a vita that should include previous publications and sources of external funding.
-To expedite the review process, please consider whether any publications or external funding on your vita might raise questions regarding your eligibility, and include a written explanation if appropriate.
+- To qualify for the POD Network Early Research Grant, we also ask for a vita that includes any previous publications and sources of external funding (if applicable).
+To expedite the review process, please consider whether any content on your vita might raise questions regarding eligibility and include a separate written explanation if appropriate.

 Proposal Review & Evaluation Criteria

-All grant proposals will undergo blind review from at least three members of the Grant Review Sub-Committee.
+All grant proposals will undergo blind review from at least three people from the Research Grants Co-Coordinators and/or members of the POD Scholarship Committee.
 Please limit identifiable information to the Cover Page.
-The review sub-committee will not review proposals that include information identifiable to an individual, center or institution.
+The review committee will not review materials that include information identifiable to an individual, center or institution.